Procurement

 The use of the Purchasing Card results in agency liability, NOT a personal liability for the card holder.
 Your credit rating will not be affected.
 However, remember that you sign an agreement with your agency prior to receiving the card and as such you are responsible for any misuse of the card as outlined in this manual.

-If you leave your agency or transfer to another unit within the agency, you must return your Purchasing Card to your supervisor.
+If you leave campus, you must return your Purchasing Card to your supervisor.
 The supervisor is responsible for contacting the Agency Purchasing Card Coordinator, who will cancel the card.
 Returned Purchasing Cards are not re issued to other employees for use.
-Before returning a canceled Purchasing Card, cut the card in half.
+Before returning a cancelled Purchasing Card, cut the card in half.
+If you transfer to a different department, contact the Procurement Department.

 You are responsible for following up with merchant or bank on any erroneous charges, disputed items or returns as soon as possible.
 Disputed billings can result from failure to receive the goods charged, defective merchandise, incorrect dollar amounts, duplicate charges, credit not processed, as well as fraud and misuse.